joffreyBerrier/vue-spreadsheet/README.md

 props                             | Type       | Description
 ----------------------------------|------------|-------------------
-  :data                           | Array      | That contains data :drag-to-fill                   | Boolean    | That activates drag to fill :headers                        | Array      | That contains headers :new-data                       | Object     | That contains the type of data when you have empty cell in a row :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead :disable-cells                  | Array      | That contains the headerKey you want to disable :sort-header                    | Boolean    | That activates sort button on header v-on:thead-td-sort              | Function   | When you press the button v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-select-change        | Function   | When the **select change** v-on:tbody-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-tbody**
+  :disable-cells                  | Array      | That contains the headerKey you want to disable :drag-to-fill                   | Boolean    | That activates drag to fill :headers                        | Array      | That contains headers :new-data                       | Object     | That contains the type of data when you have empty cell in a row :sort-header                    | Boolean    | That activates sort button on header :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead :tbody-data                     | Array      | That contains data :tbody-index                    | Boolean    | That displays the index of each row on the left of the table v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-select-change        | Function   | When the **select change** v-on:tbody-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-tbody** v-on:thead-td-sort              | Function   | When you press the button

 ### Example

 ```
   <vue-table
-    :data="Array"
     :disable-cells="disableCells"
     :drag-to-fill="Boolean"
     :headers="Array"